cudoventures/cudos-docs/docs/governance/tokenomics.md

 Anyone holding CUDOS tokens can delegate tokens to one or more **validator nodes** of their choice.
 Validators and Delegators then share rewards **based on the amounts they have contributed to the pool**.

 Validator Operators are free to set their own **commission rate** to charge for delegating.
 The **commission rate** can change at most by the **max commission change rate** once daily.
 However, a validator's **commission rate** CANNOT exceed the **maximum commission rate** set when the validator node was first initiated.
-Commission fees can be viewed under [Validator details in the Cudos Explorer](https://explorer.cudos.org/validators).
+Commission fees can be viewed under [Validator details in the CUDOS Explorer](https://explorer.cudos.org/validators).

 ![Validator Details](@site/static/img/validator-details.png)